 Despite having spent an age arranging the blind so that she could sit on the rug with her back to the sofa and watch the morning light dance within their slatted lengths, she found herself under heavy cloud, brewing, quite unable to play.
 She laid the cold horn on the sofa, scooped up her shades … Continue reading Birdsong of The Spoons.

-Anthony-Sylvester was the eldest, by some nine minutes, and was the first of the two to be a talker (apparently).
+Ezra-Sylvester was the eldest, by some nine minutes, and was the first of the two to be a talker (apparently).
 He was outgoing and attractive as a teenager.
-Sylvester-Anthony, quiet and reflective, could be sullen and was prone to chest infections & hallucinations as a boy.
-Despite these ailments he was the first of the … Continue reading The Surprising Successes of The Ferraras (part two of three)
+Sylvester-Ezra, quiet and reflective, could be sullen and was prone to chest infections & hallucinations as a boy.
+Despite these ailments he was the first of the … Continue reading The Surprising Successes of The Maas Twins (part two of three)